U.S. Route 395 in Washington: Stevens and Ferry counties

 The two-lane, undivided highway carrying US 395 continues northwest along the BNSF Kettle Falls Subdivision and passes Deer Park before entering Stevens County.
 After briefly turning due west in Clayton, US 395 climbs the foothills of the Selkirk Mountains and travels along the east side of Loon Lake before reaching a roundabout with SR 292 at the community of the same name.
 The highway leaves the railroad and continues northwest past Deer Lake and several quarries before reaching an intersection with SR 231 on the Colville River.
 US 395 continues north through the river valley, rejoining the railroad, and travels through the center of Chewelah before turning northwest.
 The highway and the Kettle Falls International Railway travel along the east side of the river valley and pass through the communities of Addy, Arden, and Orin near a section of the Colville National Forest.

 US 395 reaches Colville and traverses the city as Main Street, passing through a roundabout at the south end and the city's downtown.
 It begins a concurrency with SR 20 in downtown Colville, which continues as the highway turns northwest and travels through another roundabout at the north end of the city.
 US 395 and SR 20 continue northwest along the Colville River to the city of Kettle Falls, where it intersects SR 25.
 The highway travels northwest and crosses the Columbia River on the Kettle Falls Bridge, a steel cantilever bridge that spans 1,267 ft and is located downriver from the former site of the eponymous falls.
 At the west end of the bridge in Ferry County, US 395 and the railroad splits from SR 20, which continues west across the Okanogan Highlands.

-US 395 continues along the western shore of Franklin D. Roosevelt Lake to Kamloops Island, where it leaves the Columbia River and follows the Kettle River.
-The highway and railroad travel along the west side of the Kettle River, which marks the east edge of the Kettle Range and Colville National Forest, and passes through the communities of Boyds and Orient.
+US 395 continues north along the western shore of Franklin D. Roosevelt Lake to Kamloops Island, where it leaves the Columbia River and follows the Kettle River.
+The highway and railroad travel along the west side of the Kettle River, which marks the east edge of the Kettle Range and Colville National Forest, and passes through the communities of Boyds, Barstow and Orient.
 US 395 terminates at the Laurier crossing of the Canadian border.
 The border crossing is located adjacent to Avey Field State Airport, which has a single runway that continues 500 ft north across the border.
 The highway continues into British Columbia as British Columbia Highway 395, which travels 2.5 mi to a junction with British Columbia Highway 3 near Cascade; the nearest major Canadian city is Grand Forks, located 14 mi to the west.